carlmontanari/scrapli/README.md

 scrapli
 =======

-scrapli -- scrap(e) (c)li --  is a python library focused on connecting to devices, specifically network devices (routers/switches/firewalls/etc.) via SSH or Telnet.
-The name scrapli -- is just "scrape cli" (as in screen scrape ) squished together! scrapli's goal is to be as fast and flexible as possible, while providing a well typed, well documented, simple API.
+scrapli -- scrap(e c)li --  is a python library focused on connecting to devices, specifically network devices (routers/switches/firewalls/etc.) via SSH or Telnet.
+The name scrapli -- is just "scrape cli" (as in screen scrape) squished together! scrapli's goal is to be as fast and flexible as possible, while providing a well typed, well documented, simple API.

-scrapli is built primarily in two parts: transport and channel.
-The transport layer is responsible for providing a file -like interface to the target SSH server.
+scrapli is built primarily in three parts: transport, channel, and driver.
+The transport layer is responsible for providing a file-like interface to the target SSH server.
 The channel layer is responsible for reading and writing to the provided file-like interface.
+Finally, the driver provides the user facing API/interface to scrapli.

-There are three available "drivers" for the transport layer -- all of which inherit from a base transport class and provide the same file-like interface to the upstream channel.
-The transport drivers are:
+There are four available "transports" for the transport layer -- all of which inherit from a base transport class and provide the same file-like interface to the upstream channel.
+The transport options are:

 - [paramiko]()
 - [ssh2-python]()
 - OpenSSH/System available SSH
+- telnetlib

 A good question to ask at this point is probably "why?".
 Why multiple transport options?
 Why not just use paramiko like most folks do?
 Historically the reason for moving away from paramiko was simply speed. ssh2-python is a wrapper around the libssh2 C library, and as such is very very fast.
 In a prior project ([ssh2net]()), of which scrapli is the successor/evolution, ssh2-python was used with great success, however, it is a bit feature-limited, and development
     seems to have stalled.

 This led to moving back to paramiko, which of course is a fantastic project with tons and tons of feature support .
-Paramiko, however, does not "direct" OpenSSH support, and I don't believe it provides 100% full OpenSSH support either (ex: ControlPersist).
+Paramiko, however, does not provide "direct" OpenSSH support (as in -- auto-magically like when you ssh on your normal shell), and I don't believe it provides 100% full OpenSSH support either (ex: ControlPersist).
 Fully supporting an OpenSSH config file would be an ideal end goal for scrapli, something that may not be possible with Paramiko - ControlPersist in particular is very interesting to me.

 With the goal of supporting all of the OpenSSH configuration options the final transport driver option is simply native system local SSH (almost certainly this won't work on Windows, but I don't have a Windows box to test on, or any particular interest in doing so).
 The implementation of using system SSH is of course a little bit messy , however scrapli takes care of that for you so you don't need to care about it!
 The payoff of using system SSH is of course that OpenSSH config files simply "work" -- no passing it to scrapli, no selective support, no need to set
     username or ports or any of the other config items that may reside in your SSH config file.
 The "system" transport driver is still a bit of a work in progress, but in testing has been reliable thus far.
+This driver will likely be the focus of most development for this project.

 The final piece of scrapli is the actual "driver" -- or the component that binds the transport and channel together and deals with instantiation of an scrapli object.
 There is a "base" driver object -- `Scrape` -- which provides essentially a "raw" SSH connection with read and write methods (provided by the channel object), and not much else.
 More specific "drivers" can inherit from this class to extend functionality of the driver to make it more friendly for
     network devices.
+As this library is focused on interacting with network devices, an example scrapli driver would be the `IOSXE` driver -- to, as you may have guessed, interact with devices running Cisco's IOS-XE operating system.

 # Table of Contents